Denmark Copy link

 The context: Switzerland has ranked first in the World Intellectual Property Office’s Global Innovation Index for 13 years in a row, due to its strong research and business environment, pro-innovation policy landscape and close research-industry collaboration (through initiatives such as Switzerland Innovation), enabling the efficient transfer of technology from development to integration.
 Private AI investment is also growing: several leading tech companies have AI-related R&D bases in Switzerland - including IBM, Google, Novartis and Apple - and the country now ranks fourth in Europe for VC funding behind the UK, France and Germany.

 The strategy: Following the adoption of the EU AI Act, the Swiss Government has tasked the Department of the Environment, Transport, Energy and Communications (DETEC) with drawing up potential approaches to regulating AI while protecting Switzerland’s thriving AI research and innovation landscape.
+In February 2025, The Government announced its regulation of AI will focus on reinforcing Switzerland as a centre of innovation, safeguarding fundamental rights (including economic freedom), and increasing public trust in AI.

 What this means for founders Copy link